 Then there are differenty types of buses that Cubans use a lot.
 The main ones are guaguas.
 These are the usual deal: crowded, very hot and plying provincial routes.
 You can check out the schedules that are chalked on a board at a terminal and then wait in line for the bus.
 Sometimes locals are given preference over tourists on these.

 Also, Cuba has trains.
 It has a pretty comprehensive train network that traverses the whole island with different branch lines, too.
 This travels to all the provincial capitals and can be a stunning way to see the country.
 However, be prepared for delays.
-They can be due to anything from fuel shortages to things going wrong with the trains themselves.
-This isn’t the most reliable way to get around Cuba, but the most reliable one runs between Havana and Santiago de Cuba.
+Also, don’t expect the trains to be top-notch.

-Ferries also connect a lot of places in Cuba.
+Ferries connect a lot of places in Cuba as well.
 These are pretty safe.
 But in the late 1990s and early 2000s, there were a few accidents.
 Because one of these incidents involved tourists, there is now tight security on ferries.